 C. Scarcity and a Definition of Economics

 Scarcity is the condition where our wants are greater than the limited resources available to satisfy them.
 Scarcity is the basic economic problem confronting all individuals and societies.
 For this reason, economics is defined as the science of how individuals and societies deal with the fact that wants are greater than the limited resources available to satisfy those wants.
-Scarcity affects everyone; even billionaires.

-Three effects of scarcity are (1) the need to make choices, (2) the need for a rationing device, and (3) competition.
-Competition occurs because of scarcity, and takes the form of people trying to get more of the rationing device.

 D. The Counterintuitive in Economics

 The economic and political institutions under which a country operates play a very important role in determining the outcomes that the country faces while dealing with scarcity.
 These institutions are different in various countries and it is the difference here that matters to poverty and wealth.

-II.
+Scarcity affects everyone.
+Three effects of scarcity are (1) the need to make choices, (2) the need for a rationing device, and (3) competition.
+Competition occurs because of scarcity, and takes the form of people trying to get more of the rationing device.

+III.
 KEY CONCEPTS IN ECONOMICS